-Four one-week sessions of fun, hands-on learning and activities for students entering grades 2-8.
+Three one-week sessions of fun, hands-on learning, and activities for students entering grades 1-8.
 Weekly themes allow for integrated curriculum.
 Classes take place in Willamette University's state of the art facilities.
-Passionate certified teachers design lessons and instruct small classes of students grouped by grade.
-Willamette University faculty and area professionals are invited guest speakers and share their excitement and expertise.
+Passionate certified teachers design lessons and instruct small classes of students grouped by grade and/or age.
+Each week guest speakers, professors and area professionals, will augment the lessons with their knowledge and studies.

 Who can sign up?

-Students who are entering grades 2-8 with an interest in learning more about science, the arts, world cultures and creative writing.
+Students who are entering grades 1-8 who are interested in learning more about science, the arts, world cultures, and creative writing.

 Where are classes held?